TENET-RCCPII/2018-09-03-CarpentryConnect-JHB-Social-Sciences/_extras/cheatsheet.md

 data type
 :   is a particular kind of item that can be assigned to a variable, defined by
-    by the values it can take, the programming language in use and the operations that can be performed on it.
+    by the values it can take, the programming language in use and the operations that can be performed on it. examples: `int` (integer), `str` (string), float, boolean, list

 docstring
-:   is an optional documentation string to describe what a Python function does.
+:   is an recommended documentation string to describe what a Python function does.

 faceting
 :   is the act of plotting relationships between set variables in multiple subsets